kinescope/ios-kinescope-player/DOCUMENTATION.md

  To implement this features in project, just set your app’s AVAudioSession’s category to AVAudioSession.Category.playback and policy AVAudioSession.RouteSharingPolicy.longForm.
  To make this features working in background enable "Audio, AirPlay, and Picture in Picture" in Background Modes capability.
 Also with this capability audio from video will be playing after the app enters background.

+# Localization

+To add new localization to strings from SDK, add anywhere in your project file "KinescopeLocalizable.strings", copy all content from Localizable.strings file, which is located in KinescopeSDK and add new languages or change values of existing ones.